Lapinski Scholarship Application Information

 For undergraduate students currently enrolled at UW-Madison who will be continuing in UW-Madison in the next academic year or for graduate students entering into UW-Madison or continuing in a UW-Madison graduate program, the Lapinski Scholarship provides money for UW-Madison tuition for students studying Polish language, literature and culture.
 The annual application deadline is March 1; when March 1 falls on a weekend, deadline is first Monday following March 1.
 Applications consist of the student application dossier and two recommendations.

 1. The student application dossier must be received by Lapinski Scholarship Coordinator, 1432 Van Hise Hall, 1220 Linden Drive, Madison, WI 53706.
-Student application dossiers may not be submitted electronically or by fax.

 The student application dossier consists of the following materials:

 1a.
 Cover sheet (use this link)

 1b.
 Statement of purpose: This is a typewritten essay in English of 800 to 1000 words in length.
 The essay should be in 12 point font and should be double-spaced.
 It must be signed and dated.
 In your essay, explain your purpose(s) for studying Polish language, literature and culture and how the Polish program fits into your intellectual interests, academic plans and plans for life after graduation.

 1c.
 UW-Madison transcript (unofficial campus copy is acceptable) and transcripts from any other colleges or universities attended after high school graduation (official copies for transcripts from other institutions)

 1d.
 Sample of work in Polish studies: In English or Polish, typed, not to exceed 10 pages in length; must be signed and dated.
 Graduate students who have not taken a Polish language or Polish literature class should submit a Russian Literature writing sample.